 8. Resilience may require outside help

 If you need help developing resilience, you’re not alone.
 A licensed mental health professional such as a psychologist can help.
 Just as you’d hire a professional to build a home, trained mental health professionals are equipped to help you build resilience.

 According to Limeade Institute research, resilience is associated with better outcomes with regard to turnover, improved performance, and the cost of attracting and retaining talent.

 Becoming more resilient not only helps you get through difficult circumstances like stress at work, but it also empowers you to grow and even improve your life along the way.

 Resilience is an incredible asset that brings health and positivity to many aspects of life.
 We hope these thought-starters inspire you to double-down on resilience in the workplace.
-As you manage this process of change, consider investing in a solution that provides actionable activities and growth tracking along the way.
+As you manage this process of change, consider investing in an employee well-being solution that provides actionable activities and growth tracking along the way.